TCXX/CSE332/ReadMe.txt

 Caused by not properly resetting the game pointer to the new game.
 Fixed by adding reset() for the pointer.

-The member variable “pot” in the class PokerGame got crazily big ( e. g.
+The member variable â€œpotâ€ in the class PokerGame got crazily big ( e. g.
 42972579 ) Caused by the subtracting an unsigned int variable out of boundary.
 Fixed by correcting the function betChip().